-The Truth in Lending Act (Regulation Z): How does it protect borrowers?
+The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

-It regulates consumer credit products and services, like credit cards and mortgages
+It regulates consumer credit products and services

 A gavel on top of a judge's table in a courtroom